underkube/blog/content/posts/2021-03-08-custom-network-openshift-ipi-install-time.md

 ip=ens3f1:off
 ```

-The RHCOS iso already have a mechansims enabled to override parameters at boot
+The RHCOS iso already has a mechansim enabled to override parameters at boot
 via [this commit](https://github.com/coreos/ignition/commit/a65ec1667338518a44c75a21ceb955408c3061da).

 As the commit mentions, the content of the `/boot/ignition.firstboot` file will